If you are not already familiar with the quilts of Gee’s Bend, you are in for a visual treat!

 There is an hour long PBS documentary about Gee’s Bend (produced in 2004) featuring many of the quilters who have since passed away.

 I recently bought a copy of The Quilts of Gee’s Bend by Susan Godman Rubin.
 It briefly shares their history, including the story of how they were discovered and came to be part of celebrated art exhibits.
 It also includes historical photos from Gee’s bend as well as gorgeous photos of many of the quilts.
-(Unsurprisingly, I easily bought it on Amazon a few weeks ago, but when I checked again yesterday, it was sold out everywhere I looked online.
-Hopefully you can find a copy at a local bookshop or library!)

 The book Stitchin’ and Pullin’ a Gee’s Bend Quilt is a collection of poems written for children telling the story of the quilts as well as tying in the quilters’ experiences with Martin Luther King, marching for civil rights and the protection of their right to vote as well as the effort it took to do so.